Call Recording: Not Just for Call Centers

 Best Practices For Implementing Call Recording In Your Business

-Compliance with these measures facilitate transparency and boost credibility:
+Finally, compliance with these measures facilitate transparency and boost credibility for businesses with and without call centers:

 - Alert the customer that the call is being recorded.
 This helps to foster trust between the employee and the client.